-The Brooks Range (Fig. 1) forms the northernmost drainage divide in northwest North America.
-It spans ~1000 km east to west across northern Alaska from the Alaska-Yukon border to the Chukchi Sea.
-Summit elevations increase eastward, exceeding 2700 m asl in the northeast.
-The range encompasses hundreds of small, sub-polar valley glaciers sheltered behind the highest north-facing cirque headwalls (Calkin and Ellis, 1980).
-The Brooks Range is the largest center of glaciation in Alaska outside of the Cordilleran Ice Sheet.
+The Brooks Range (Fig. 1) forms the northernmost drainage divide in north-west North America.
+It spans ~1000 km across northern Alaska from the Alaska-Yukon border to the Chukchi Sea.
+Summit elevations increase eastward, exceeding 2700 m above sea level (a.s.l.) in the north-east.
+Today, the range encompasses hundreds of small, subpolar valley glaciers sheltered behind the highest north-facing cirque headwalls (Calkin and Ellis, 1980).
+The Brooks Range was the largest centre of Quaternary glaciation in Alaska outside of the Cordilleran Ice Sheet.
 Glaciers expanded to the north and south from the central crest and were mostly composed of long, complex and interconnected valley glaciers.